Estadio General Francisco Morazán: Remodeling

 More recently, (in February 2015), the stadium's authorities as well as the National Autonomous Federation of Football of Honduras.
 Made their best efforts to make this stadium look good, before the start of the 2015 Under 17 Championship of the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
 This championship, was to decide, the teams who would go to de Junior World Cup in Chile (2015).

 The Morazán Stadium's board, hired a company to remove the old coat of paint.
-For the purpose of applying new paint, with the colors of the national flag (white and blue) at explicit request of Honduras national team coach, Jorge Luis Pinto.
+For the purpose of applying new paint, similar to Estadio Olímpico Metropolitano, with the colors of the national flag (white and blue) at explicit request of Honduras national team coach, Jorge Luis Pinto.
 Furthermore, the five dressing rooms were remodeled.
 Air conditioning, fans, lockers, and new showers were installed.

+From 2023 to 2024, the stadium was once again remodeled by CONDEPOR, the same company that remodeled Estadio Nacional Chelato Uclés.
+The stadium was painted with grey, with the 5 Central American stars and a H painted in cyan.
+The dressing rooms were remodeled once again, and most importantly, the grass was replaced with hybrid grass.

 International tournaments

 Under 20

 Through its history, the Francisco Morazan Stadium has hosted several major sporting events.
 Here were held World Cup qualifying games for the senior Honduras national team as well as Under 17, and Under 20 CONCACAF youth championships.

 For example, in 1978 CONCACAF awarded Honduras the Under 20 youth tournament for the purpose of qualifying the area's two teams to the world cup to be held in Japan in 1979.
 This tournament took place from November 26 to December 7, 1978.
 In two stadiums; the Stadium Tiburcio Carias Andino in Tegucigalpa and the stadium Francisco Morazan.
 The tournament qualified, Canada and Mexico to the world cup.

 In 1994, the executive committee of CONCACAF granted Honduras the rights of hosting another youth tournament.
 This time it was for the purpose of qualifying teams to the world cup in Qatar in 1995.
 This championship was held in three cities, Tegucigalpa (National Stadium), Puerto Cortes (Excelsior Stadium) and San Pedro Sula (Stadium Morazán), from August 17 to August 28.
 Honduras and Costa Rica resulted the winners.